snowbagoly/teamscale-helm/README.md

 > oc policy add-role-to-user edit "system:serviceaccount:&lt;your-namespace&gt;:tiller"
 8. Install your app with helm
 > helm install &lt;path-to-your-helmcharts-can-be-local-or-url&gt; -n &lt;arbitrary-release-name&gt;

+## How to debug Helm charts?
+1. Login to oc and set up helm as described in **How to install Helm charts**
+2. Run the following command to print all generated files:
+> helm install &lt;path-to-your-helmcharts-can-be-local-or-url&gt; --dry-run --debug

 ## How to add your docker login to pull images?